fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

-* Improved: Disable the "Log in" link button while loading the scripts which enable it to open the login popup section.
+* Improved: Disable the "Log in" link button while loading the scripts.
+* Fixed: Hide login modal and other flyout elements while loading the page.

 = 2.1.0 - 2022-12-05 =